yjzhao1996/ExchangeMatchingServer/README.md

 **Description**:  Multi-threaded Server Program that simulates a simple Exchange Matching Server using XML for requests and responses.
 Allows creation of accounts, positions(or stocks held) under the account.
 Transactions include creating orders, querying the status of a unique order id and cancelling orders using the order id.

-Sample request and response template may be seen in the <test> folder as create_template.xml and transaction_template.xml.
+Sample request and response template may be seen in the <ExchangeMatchingServer/test> folder as create_template.xml and transaction_template.xml.

 **Usage:**
 ----------